The Most Popular Colorbond Colours: A Comprehensive Guide

 What Colorbond shades are the trending choices right now?

-The most popular Colorbond colour of 2024 is Monument.
+The most popular Colorbond colour of 2024 is Monument, which has claimed the crown like the reliable friend everyone secretly wants to be.
 Its deep, neutral colour makes it a top choice for many homeowners.
+Especially ones appreciate sophistication without the drama that comes with an adventurous colour.

 What is the most popular fence colour?

-Monument is also a popular choice for fencing, though you can also try the trending light grey shade Evening Haze for a fresh, clean look.
+Monument is also a popular choice for fencing across Australian homes.
+Though you can also try the trending light grey shade Evening Haze for a fresh, clean look.
+Plus, it won't make your neighbouring homes look outdated by comparison.
+Both colours work well in different lighting conditions.
+And they complement various architectural style preferences.

 What Colorbond colours are no longer in the lineup?